2025 AMC 10A Problems

 19.

-An array of numbers is constructed beginning with the numbers 1,3,1-1, 3, 1 in the top row.
+An array of numbers is constructed beginning with the numbers 1,-1, 3,3, 11 in the top row.
 Each adjacent pair of numbers is summed to produce a number in the next row.
-Each row begins and ends with the numbers 1-1 and 1,1, respectively.
+Each row will begin and end with the numbers 1-1 and 1,1, respectively.
 The first three rows are shown below.

 If the process continues, one of the rows will sum to 12,288.12{,}288.
 In that row, what is the third number from the left?